 A primary caregiver is assigned to each child and is responsible for the child’s daily care, as well as his/her weekly educational program.
 The caregiver selects activities that will enhance the child’s language, intellectual and emotional development and his/her large and small motor skills.
 A report of the child’s activities and personal needs is sent home daily.
 Parent conferences are scheduled in the fall and spring.
 However, parents are encouraged to visit the toddles’ classroom and observe their child learning and having fun.

 A Primary Caregiver helps the child transition from home to school and warmly welcomes toddlers and their families.
 This is also a time for teachers and families to connect and share information about the child’s previous evening.

-Breakfast: Breakfast for Toddlers will include aspects of Family Style Dining that help build fine motor skills, hand to eye coordination, and language development.
+Breakfast for Toddlers will include aspects of Family Style Dining that help build fine motor skills, hand to eye coordination, and language development.
 The children return to play as they are finished.

 Toddlers cerate music, sing and dance and through these activities they learn to develop language skills, make decisions, be creative and practice thinking skills.

-Interest Areas: Interest Areas are times of the day when Toddlers are engaged in “hands on” experiences from their individual lesson plans with their Primary Caregiver or exploring on their own.
+Interest Areas are times of the day when Toddlers are engaged in “hands on” experiences from their individual lesson plans with their Primary Caregiver or exploring on their own.

-Story Time: Interested children gather to hear a story and participate in a related follow-up activity.
+Interested children gather to hear a story and participate in a related follow-up activity.